aws/aws-advanced-python-wrapper/docs/using-the-python-driver/DatabaseDialects.md

 If you are interested in using the AWS Advanced Python Driver but your desired database type is not currently supported, it is possible to create a custom dialect.

-To create a custom dialect, implement the [`Dialect`](../../aws_wrapper/dialect.py) class.
+To create a custom dialect, implement the [`DatabaseDialect`](../../aws_wrapper/database_dialect.py) class.
 For databases clusters that are aware of their topology, the `TopologyAwareDatabaseDialect` interface should also be implemented.
-See the following classes in the [Dialect file](../../aws_wrapper/dialect.py) for examples:
+See the following classes in the [Database Dialect file](../../aws_wrapper/database_dialect.py) for examples:
 - PgDialect is a generic dialect that should work with any PostgreSQL database.
 - AuroraPgDialect is an extension of PgDialect, but also implements the `TopologyAwareDatabaseDialect` interface.